 Shareholder Alert: Levi & Korsinsky, LLP Notifies Shareholders of...

-SHAREHOLDER ALERT: Levi & Korsinsky, LLP Notifies Shareholders of Signet Jewelers Limited of a Class Action Lawsuit and a Lead Plaintiff Deadline of May 30, 2017 - SIG that a securities class action lawsuit has been commenced in the United States District Court for the Northern District of Texas.
+SHAREHOLDER ALERT: Levi & Korsinsky, LLP Notifies Shareholders of Inventure Foods, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of May 30, 2017 - SNAK that a securities class action lawsuit has been commenced in the United States District Court for the District of Arizona.
 To get more information go to: or contact Joseph E. Levi, Esq.

 Start the conversation, or Read more at GlobeNewswire.